-This species is different from other land iguanas because it smaller dorsal spines.
+This species is different from other land iguanas because of its smaller dorsal spines.
 It also has a paler, more brownish color and a tapered snout.
 Most Santa Fe land iguanas eat prickly-pear cactus (there are a lot of them on this island!) but it seems that some iguanas can eat carrion and insects as well.
 When plants from the Portulaca genus are in blooming season, these iguanas love to eat their flowers too!
 This plant has red oblong leaves in the dry season and bright yellow blooms in the hot season.

 After a hot morning, we got ready to go snorkeling in the afternoon.
-For guests who did not want to get in the water, we also had an activity in glass-bottomed boats in a calm and sandy bay.
-One of the benefits of travelling on an expedition vessel like the Santa Cruz II is that your group is accompanied by multiple guides.
+For guests who did not want to get in the water, we also had activity in glass-bottomed boats in a calm and sandy bay.
+One of the benefits of traveling on an expedition vessel like Santa Cruz II is that your group is accompanied by multiple guides.
 This means that the group can split apart to do different activities at the same time.
 On single-guided vessels, this flexibility is not possible.

 After swimming in the crystal-clear waters, everyone thought that our excursion was right out of a paradise dream.